Published on: 8 December 2016

 Anna Steinberg, Simona D Frederiksen, Frank W Blixt, Karin Warfvinge, Lars Edvinsson

-The 2016 Greppi Award Lecture will be held in Glasgow, during the 5th European Headache and Migraine Trust International Congress, Sunday 18 September 2016.
+The 2016 Greppi Award Lecture was held in Glasgow, during the 5th European Headache and Migraine Trust International Congress.

 The demand for a broad, complete and independent education in Headache Disorders has increased over time.
 The following international Masters courses guarantee a full coverage of this area of clinical medicine.